11 August 2023

 Course aim

-- be capable of designing their own studies to derive causal estimates in observational settings.
+- be capable of designing your own study to derive causal estimates in observational settings,

-- acquire an in-depth understanding of and the skills to carry out five family of methods: fixed effects models, matching, difference-in-differences, instrumental variables, and regression discontinuity design.
+- acquire an in-depth understanding of and the skills to apply five families of methods: fixed effects models, matching, difference-in-differences, instrumental variables, and regression discontinuity design,

-- be able to engage the contemporary literature of causal inference and identify state-of-the-art methods which might be most relevant to their specific research question.
+- be able to engage the contemporary literature of causal inference and identify state-of-the-art methods which might be most relevant to your specific research question.

 Credits info